William Edward Ayrton: Family

-In 1872, Ayrton married his cousin, Matilda Chaplin (1846–1883), one of the Edinburgh Seven, the first group of matriculated undergraduate female students at any British university who fought for open medical education for women.
+In 1872, Ayrton married his cousin, Matilda Chaplin (1846–1883), one of the Edinburgh Seven, the first group of matriculated undergraduate female students at any British university; they fought for open medical education for women.
 The marriage took place while Ayrton was on home leave from India and Matilda was involved in the Edinburgh Seven campaign.
 Chaplin was awarded a posthumous honorary MBChB by the University of Edinburgh in 2019.

 Chaplin and Ayrton's daughter was the feminist and author Edith Ayrton, wife of Israel Zangwill and mother of Oliver Zangwill.

 Ayrton married his second wife, Phoebe Sarah Marks, in 1885.
 She assisted him in his research and became known (as Hertha Ayrton) for her own scientific work on the electric arc and other subjects.
 In 1899, Ayrton supported Hertha on her way to being elected the first woman member of the Institution of Electrical Engineers and the Royal Society awarded her a Hughes Medal in 1906.
 Their daughter Barbara Ayrton-Gould became a Labour MP; grandson Michael Ayrton was an artist and sculptor.

 Hertha and William Ayrton acted as guardians for artist and suffragette Ernestine Mills after the death of Mills' mother Emily "Mynie" Ernest Bell in 1893.
 (Her father, writer Thomas Evans Bell had died in 1887).

 Honours and awards

-He was elected president in 1892 of the Institute of Electrical Engineers.
+He was elected president in 1892 of the Institution of Electrical Engineers.

 He was elected a Fellow of the Royal Society in 1881 and awarded their Royal Medal in 1901.